JonathanWilbur/preql/README.md

 - [ ] Add `distinguishedNameIndex` to `APIObjectDatabase`
 - [ ] Errors indicating when you are passing in the wrong datatype for non-Typescript use.
 - [ ] Test that index attributes from different databases or structs cannot be found.
+- [ ] Test that namespaces are sorted correctly.

 ## After 1.0.0